Dallas/Fort Worth city guide

 • Toyota Stadium: Home of FC Dallas.
 Located at 9200 World Cup Way in the suburb of Frisco.

 Dallas-Fort Worth Airport (DFW), a major hub for American Airlines, is the primary entry point for most travelers to the Metroplex.
 The huge airport is located between Dallas and Fort Worth (though, for sports fans’ purposes, slightly closer to Arlington than to Dallas proper) and receives flights from just about every major destination in the U.S. — and many international cities as well.
 Light-rail service is available for travelers headed into Dallas.

-An emerging alternative for fliers is Dallas Love Field (DAL), which is a hub for Southwest Airlines and recently had an amendment lifted that restricted service to within Texas and limited surrounding areas.
+An emerging alternative for fliers is Dallas Love Field (DAL), which is a hub for Southwest Airlines and in recent years had an amendment lifted that restricted service to within Texas and limited surrounding areas.
 As a result, Southwest and other airlines have added service from more far-away destinations.
 Flying into Love Field is certainly more advantageous if you plan to spend the majority of your time in Dallas proper, since it’s much closer than DFW and offers light-rail service into town.

 Amtrak operates two lines through the region, with one line stopping at Dallas’ Union Station and the other in Fort Worth.
 Amtrak also operates bus service between the two stations, and a commuter rail line runs between the two stops as well.
 As far as buses, both Greyhound and Megabus have a station in downtown Dallas.